tonzxz/lichen_planus/README.md

   python test.py ( Test the model, includes calculation of maP from test images )
   python tflite.py --deploy

-+ Start a flutter project  +

-  Copy files from flutter folder to project folder
-  run install.bat
-  ** Flutter project must contain a model, train and deploy a model before running the app **
-  ** use "python tflite.py --deploy" to deploy a model to the flutter project **
-  ** Provide proper labels in classifier.dart **
-  flutter run
-  flutter build apk ( build apk )

  + Directory Structure +

 <pre>